The psychological dimension of aging that often gets overlooked

 Optimism and Longevity

-Optimism, a related but distinct construct, has its own evidence base.
-A groundbreaking study from Boston University and Harvard found that individuals with higher levels of optimism were significantly more likely to reach age 85 and beyond.
+Optimism is a related but distinct construct with its own evidence base.
+According to a large-scale study from Boston University and Harvard, individuals with higher levels of optimism were significantly more likely to reach age 85 and beyond.

 Recent research found that increases in optimism (from lowest to highest quartile) were associated with reduced mortality risk (relative risk = 0.76) and better self-rated health.